You don’t need to be a seasoned pro to produce a delightful display

 The ‘Christophii’ will particularly turn heads, thanks to the large lilac spheres that burst from tall slim stems.

-Great for gardening beginners, these alliums will look right at home at the back of borders, or if grouped with low growing spring bulbs.
+Great for gardening beginners, these alliums will look right at home at the back of borders, or grouped with other spring bulbs.

 ‘Christophii’ will burst to life in June and July and are known for being very tough and hardy.

 Remember – Whatever flowers you want to grow, do not be put off by long and detailed care instructions.
-Just get outside and give it a go, if anything doesn’t grow as you expect, then you have gained a bit of experience, ready for next time!
+Get outside and have a go, if your grow doesn’t go as expected, you’ve gained experience, ready for next time!